 Boolean values, each specifying whether the sequence identified

-by its index will be created with (true
+by its index will be created with (true) or without

 specifying the base that will be used to display the sequence